RoamJS/workbench/README.md

-# Welcome to Roam42 (formerly known as the artist RoamMonkey)
+# Welcome to Roam42
+(The artist formerly known as RoamMonkey)

 For more information, go to this page: